Hollywood Forever Cemeteryby Syl | created - 09 Aug 2012 | updated - 4 months ago | Public

 Married petite actress Mary Akin when she was just 17 and he was 38.
 He was already married once - in 1905 but the records of that union are lost - and divorced.
 Carewe and Akin had two children during their first marriage, daughter Sally Ann (b.
 1925) and son William (b.
 1927).
 A third child with ...

 John Carlyle was born on January 5, 1931 in Baltimore, Maryland, USA.
 He was an actor, known for Amazing Stories (1985), Tales of Wells Fargo (1957) and One Step Beyond (1959).
 He died on May 27, 2003 in West Hollywood, California, USA.

 Actor | The Arizona Kid

 Horace B. Carpenter was born on January 31, 1875 in Sauk Rapids, Minnesota, USA as Horace Bernard Carpenter.
-He was an actor and director, known for The Arizona Kid (1929), Maniac (1934) and The Last Chance (1926).
+He was an actor and director, known for The Arizona Kid (1929), The Last Chance (1926) and Fangs of Fate (1925).
 He was married to Beatrice Allen and Ella N. Hilger.
-He died on May 21, 1945 in ...
+He died on May 21, 1945 ...

 Plot: Garden of Memory, #187 (unmarked)